-One of my readers Parul asked on mail that how would one figure out which Asset allocation is best for her, and as investment value keep on changing so how would one ensure that the Asset allocation stay intact for the complete investment tenure.
+One of my blog readers Parul asked on mail that how would one figure out which Asset allocation is best for her, and as investment, value keep on changing so how would one ensure that the Asset allocation stays intact for the complete investment tenure.

 What is Asset Allocation?

-How to decide Asset Allocation required?
+How to decide ideal Asset Allocation?

-I believe even 70 years old person can have a risk tolerance of investing 80% in equity if he’s having arrangement of regular income and have surplus fund available with him with no goals targeted.
-So believing on “age funda” for asset allocation may prove to be lethal for investments.
+I believe even 70 years old person can have a risk tolerance of investing 80% in equity if he’s having an arrangement of regular income and have a surplus fund available with him with no goals targeted.
+So believing in “age funda” for asset allocation may prove to be lethal for investments.

-Other factor that affects your asset allocation is the goals targeted.
+Another factor that affects your asset allocation is the goals targeted.
 Even if you are high on risk tolerance but your goal is just 2 years away then there’s no point in going for aggressive allocation

 How to determine your own asset allocation

 If you have invested heavily in equity or real estate for a goal targeted, then you should be out of these assets at least 2-3 years before the target year…even if you are very bullish on market performance 😉

 When should Asset allocation be rebalanced?

-So timely rebalancing of your investments allocation is very important.
+So timely rebalancing of your investment allocation is very important.
 You can do the rebalancing by selling one asset class and buying the other with the same amount, or if you have surplus funds available with you, you may make some additional purchase in the asset where the value has gone down.

-Lets understand this with example:
+Let’s understand this with an example:

 Say you have Rs 5 lakh with you as surplus available and after going through the risk profiling process your advised asset allocation comes out to be 60% Aggressive and 40% defensive.